alex-left/hackedcode-scanner/readme.md

 # HACKEDCODE SCANNER
-python pluggable application to scan a project code to find posible hints of hacking
+python pluggable application to scan files of a project code to find posible hints of hacking

 ## REQUIREMENTS
 python >= 3.3